When browsing a website secured by an SSL Certificate, users expect that all the data on that website is safe.

 What can you do about this?

-Here are a few things which you as a website owner can do to prevent your website to have mixed content.
+Here are a few things which you, as a website owner, can do to prevent mixed content.

 - Encrypt all the webpages on your website.
 You should secure all your website resources over“HTTPS”.